 Great!
-You’ve got your design brief, areas of interest you want to look into, and some interviews lined up.
+You’ve got your design brief, areas of interest you want to look into, and some user interviews lined up.
 But what‘s next?

-This article provides you with hands-on advice on why and how to conduct interviews in your UX process.
+This article provides you with hands-on advice on why and how to conduct user interviews in your UX process.

 Some of the recommendations you are going to read might seem trivial and obvious but neglecting only one of them can ruin your entire interview.
 Trust me, been there, done that…?